 Time to catch up.
 I’ve been up on top of the world for quite a few days.
 It’s a place I love.
-If you’ve been “On top of the world” you know what it feels like to be so close to the Heaven’s.
+If you’ve been “On top of the world,” you know what it feels like to be so close to Heaven.

 Alwyn Torquil Francis Ladell

 There is something very spiritual about the mountain top experience … and it’s not less oxygen!